phillipivan/companion-module-tmsystems-nam/companion/HELP.md

 | `Enum`              | Shown only when the selected property is an enum and `Use Property Sync` is enabled.
 Enabled by default - returns the enum member's name instead of its raw numeric value.                                                                                                 |

 For more detail on how properties, getters, and sync work, see the [AES70.js documentation](https://docs.deuso.de/AES70.js/introduction.html).

+#### Variables

+Some device info is presented as connection variables, depending on what the device exposes.
+All other control object data is accessible via the value feedbacks.

+#### Presets

+The module generates presets for many common control objects, mapping controls to toggle buttons or rotary encoders depending on the property.
+In the case of rotaries the presets also include graphic feedback intended to be displayed adjacent to the rotary.
+As a generic module it is to be expected that some fine tuning of the presets is required.

 #### Caveats